Powerslam: Front powerslam

 The most common powerslam variation, it is also often referred to simply as a "powerslam".
 The attacking wrestler reaches between an opponent's legs with their stronger arm and reaches around their back from the same side with their weaker arm before then lifting the opponent up over their shoulder.
 From this position, the wrestler falls forward to slam the opponent against the mat back-first.
 An inverted variation of this maneuver also exists.
 Wrestlers often run forward as they slam, a move popularized by The British Bulldog who used it as his finishing move.
 Braun Strowman and Davey Boy Smith Jr. are modern examples of wrestlers using the running powerslam as a finisher.

 Gorilla press powerslam

 The move, also known as a military press powerslam or falling press slam, is similar to a gorilla press slam.
 The wrestler lifts the opponent up over their head with arms fully extended (as in the military press used in weight lifting), drops the opponent into an over-the shoulder-position, then runs and falls forward to slam the opponent against the mat back-first.
-Currently being used by NXT rookie Bron Breakker.
+Currently being used by WWE wrestler Bron Breakker.